ccpgames/pypackage/README.rst

     $ py-build
     $ twine upload dist/*

-This will upload a binary wheel and source distribution to PyPI so you can share your work with the world.
+This will upload a binary wheel and source distribution to PyPI, so you can share your work with the world.

 The source distribution will include a ``setup.py`` and will not include the ``pypackage.meta`` if you use one.
 In this way, Pypackage does not create a build dependency on your distribution, but rather only on your source, or perhaps more specifically, your build chain and/or development environment.
-Unless you choose to develop off of the distributed source version, then carry on doing your thing.
-Just don't submit any patches to the ``setup.py`` because it's not a real thing in the source.
-As a project maintainer, you may even consider adding ``setup.py`` to the ``.gitignore`` of your pypackaged projects.
+(Unless you choose to develop off of the distributed source version, then carry on doing your thing.)

+Just don't submit any patches to the ``setup.py``, because it's not a real thing in the source.
+As a project maintainer, you may even consider adding
+``setup.py`` to the ``.gitignore`` of your pypackaged projects.

 pypackage.meta